-The Title IX Coordinator shall review the Initial Written Statements and Rebuttal Written Statements.
-Based on the statements, the Title IX Coordinator has the discretion to ask the investigator(s) for clarification, additional investigation, and/or to have information removed or redacted from the investigation report.
-In addition, the Title IX Coordinator or designee(s) may remove or redact any portions of the parties' written statements that exceed the permitted scope of the statements as set forth above or that otherwise exceed the scope of information that may be considered in the complaint resolution process (e.g., general character or reputation evidence and evidence relating to the complainant's prior sexual history).
+The Title IX Coordinator shall review the Written Response Statement and Written Rebuttal Statements.
+Based on the statements, the Title IX Coordinator has the discretion to ask the investigator(s) for clarification, additional investigation, and/ or to have information added, removed, or redacted from the investigation report.
+In addition, the Title IX Coordinator may remove or redact any portions of the parties' written statements that exceed the word limit of the statements as set forth above or that otherwise exceed the scope of information that may be considered in the complaint resolution process (e.g., treatment records without consent, information subject to a legal privilege without a waiver, or evidence relating to the complainant's prior sexual history if an exception does not apply).

-Adjudication
+3. Adjudication